RiceBran Technologies (NASDAQ:RIBT) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of RiceBran Technologies (NASDAQ:RIBT – Get Rating) in a research note issued to investors on Monday morning.
-The brokerage issued a sell rating on the stock.
+Analysts at StockNews.com started coverage on shares of RiceBran Technologies (NASDAQ:RIBT – Get Rating) in a report released on Tuesday.
+The firm set a “sell” rating on the stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the company.
-UBS Group AG increased its stake in shares of RiceBran Technologies by 1,828.1% during the second quarter.
-UBS Group AG now owns 38,561 shares of the company’s stock worth $26,000 after acquiring an additional 36,561 shares during the period.
-Jane Street Group LLC increased its stake in shares of RiceBran Technologies by 112.9% during the second quarter.
-Jane Street Group LLC now owns 69,811 shares of the company’s stock worth $47,000 after acquiring an additional 37,014 shares during the period.
-Virtu Financial LLC acquired a new position in shares of RiceBran Technologies during the fourth quarter worth about $32,000.
-LPL Financial LLC acquired a new position in shares of RiceBran Technologies during the fourth quarter worth about $43,000.
-Finally, State Street Corp acquired a new position in shares of RiceBran Technologies during the first quarter worth about $69,000.
-6.00% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in RIBT.
+State Street Corp purchased a new position in RiceBran Technologies during the 1st quarter valued at about $69,000.
+UBS Group AG increased its holdings in RiceBran Technologies by 1,828.1% during the 2nd quarter.
+UBS Group AG now owns 38,561 shares of the company’s stock valued at $26,000 after acquiring an additional 36,561 shares in the last quarter.
+Renaissance Technologies LLC increased its holdings in RiceBran Technologies by 54.2% during the 2nd quarter.
+Renaissance Technologies LLC now owns 528,064 shares of the company’s stock valued at $354,000 after acquiring an additional 185,700 shares in the last quarter.
+Jane Street Group LLC increased its holdings in RiceBran Technologies by 112.9% during the 2nd quarter.
+Jane Street Group LLC now owns 69,811 shares of the company’s stock valued at $47,000 after acquiring an additional 37,014 shares in the last quarter.
+Finally, LPL Financial LLC purchased a new position in RiceBran Technologies during the 4th quarter valued at about $43,000.
+6.00% of the stock is currently owned by hedge funds and other institutional investors.

 RiceBran Technologies engages in rice milling for producing, processing, and marketing of natural and nutrient dense products derived from grains.
 It also offers include organic, conventional, and grain products.
 The company was founded on March 18, 1998 and is headquartered in Tomball, TX.